 How it started

 I came to hiking later than most.
 In my 40s, after years of running, I discovered that slowing down and going further was its own kind of challenge.
-My first big trail changed everything.
-I've been planning the next one ever since.
+My first big hut-to-hut hike was the W trek in Torres del Paine, Chile.
+Going to Patagonia to do this multi-day hike, solo, self-guided was quite a challenge for me.
+But it changed everything — I was hooked and I've been on the lookout for more ever since.

 What I hike